-In 2013, the newly opened Shard, the tallest building in Europe (but not even in the top 50 worldwide), added an extremely expensive observation deck with timed tickets.
-Jude Law called it “about the most unfortunate name for a building in the world,” and the jagged 306m/1,016 ft.-tall tower doesn’t exactly fit in with its neighbors.
-Signs work hard to incessantly remind you how big it is.
-Even its prices are bigger: souvenir photos cost £25.
-After two ear-popping fast elevator rides, you emerge 244m/800 ft. up to some weird angel-like synth music and vertiginous floor-to-ceiling windows far, far over the city—so far that after the initial impression, the casual visitor isn’t likely to discern most of what they’re seeing.
-A few levels up (hoist yourself upstairs for the last three floors), there’s a second, half-outdoor level, shielded at body-level from the elements.
-There’s no seating (although staff will fetch a folding chair if you need one), no restaurant, and no washrooms, but you can spend as much time up here as you want.
-There is one novel addition: Point a “digital telescope” in the distance, and the attached screen reveals the same view at different times of day.
-The unblinking truth?
-The London Eye is more memorable.
+In 2013 the Shard, the tallest building in Europe (but not even in the top 50 worldwide), added an extremely expensive observation deck with timed tickets—sunset sells out ahead of time, but if you come during the day, you can come back after dark on the same ticket.
+The jagged 306m/1,016 ft.-tall tower doesn’t exactly fit in with its neighbors.
+Commerce is the theme, with staff members hustling you to purchase pricey green-screen souvenir photos and champagne hawked for £10 to £12 a glass.
+After airport-style security and two ear-poppingly fast elevator rides, you emerge 244m/800 feet up to some weird angel-like choir music and vertiginous floor-to-ceiling windows far, far over the city—so far that, after the initial impression,casual visitors aren’t likely to figure out most of what they see.
+A few levels up (you must use stairs for those last three floors), there’s a patio shielded at body-level from the elements.
+You can stay as long as you want—an advantage over the Eye—but there’s no seating and no washrooms up there, so take care of business on Earth.
+There is one novel addition: Point a digital “TellScope” in the distance, and its screen reveals the same view at different times of day.
+If you have to choose, the London Eye is a more memorable experience than a £31 elevator ride.

 View from the Shard